-Science-Based Targets initiative (SBTi) is developing sector-specific guidance for the forestry, land and agriculture (FLAG) sectors.
-FLAG will offer a method to create separate Science-Based Targets (SBT) that include land-related emissions and removals.
+Science-Based Targets initiative (SBTi) has developed sector-specific guidance for the forestry, land and agriculture (FLAG) sectors.
+FLAG offer a method to create separate Science-Based Targets (SBT) that include land-related emissions and removals.
 FLAG SBTs apply to a company’s land use change and land management emissions alongside any carbon removals and storage.

 The FLAG guidance was released on the 28th September 2022.
-FLAG is going to have fundamental implications for companies with SBTs and those processing SBTs as there will be a requirement to separate GHG inventories into FLAG and non-FLAG emissions, set separate science-based targets for FLAG and non-FLAG emissions and publicly commit to zero deforestation.
+FLAG has fundamental implications for companies with SBTs and those processing SBTs as there will be a requirement to separate GHG inventories into FLAG and non-FLAG emissions, set separate science-based targets for FLAG and non-FLAG emissions and publicly commit to zero deforestation.
 All present the need for specialised support combing an understanding of the agri-food sector and in-depth expertise in setting SBTs.

 What do we know?